Getting a PhD is about doing science

 Grad school is hard.
 Talk to older graduate students about your emotional and scientific struggles.
 Take care of yourself, and listen to your body if its showing signs of stress; your body isn’t just a platform for your head.

-Face the reality that the probability of getting an all-star academic job is low.
-Hone skills that are marketable outside of academia, like programming or writing.
+Face the reality that the probability of getting an all-star academic job isn’t that high.
+The landscape is competitive.
+You may get the academic job of your dreams if you work hard and make the right choices (some people will tell you its impossible; it isn’t), but there is no guarantee.
+Hone skills that are marketable outside of academia, like programming and writing.
 Even if you eventually stay in academia, the confidence and security of mind will make those existential tear-filled sessions about graduate school shorter.

 Talk to your labmates a lot about science and the scientific process.
 Learn what everyone in your lab does, what techniques they use, and why.
 Be able to describe their projects, at some level of detail, to someone else from another lab.
 Talk to them in more detail after lab meeting.
 Ask them about that pretty graph they’re making.
 If your lab is small, do the same for another lab you like.
 It is an easy way to make sure you understand multiple techniques and concepts deeply — which will help you (1) come up with new ideas, (2) know what kinds of science you do and don’t like and (3) remain critical of work outside of your area of expertise.
 Your labmates are a great way to learn more about the different stages of inquiry and publication, so that you can prepare yourself for future hurdles.